 - Pre-arrange USF Housing with Student Housing and Residential Education (SHaRE), or complete a Housing Release Form if you will not live on campus upon your return.

 - Spring semester study abroad students should complete their FAFSA application online before departing for their study abroad program.

 Study Abroad Resources

 Moving to another country to study, intern, work, and/or volunteer can be a challenging and stressful process.
 There are resources to assist you and your parents with the program: Academic Advisor & Dean, Student Enrollment Services, Study Abroad alumni, ISSS, and Student Housing and Residential Education.

 Other resources include websites and organizations that provide information on student airfare, transportation, museum and accommodation discounts; reviews on nightlife, cuisine, and festivals; insider tips on jet lag, cultural adjustment, and cultural sensitivity.
 Feel free to ask us for specific referrals.

-Important topics will include registration at USF before and after studying abroad, transferring courses and credits, transcripts, housing upon return, academics abroad, travel preparation and documents, safety & health abroad, cultural competence, and more.
+The pre-departure meeting will discuss important topics such as registration at USF before and after studying abroad, transferring courses and credits, transcripts, housing upon return, academics abroad, travel preparation and documents, safety & health abroad, cultural competence, and more.
 Visa workshops will also be announced during this meeting.